 3 Things That Are Secretly Hurting Your Teeth

 If you aren’t brushing your teeth each morning and night, it’s safe to say you’re harming your oral health.
 But here are a few things that could wreak havoc in your mouth and teeth that you may want to think twice about!

 1. Snoring.
 Aside from just preventing your partner from sleeping well, snoring may lead to vaious oral health problems such as, bad breath,tooth decay and gum disease, burning mouth and infections and sores.

 2. Chewing ice.
 For some, it’s a habit that’s hard to break.
 The next time you catch yourself chewing on ice after finishing a beverage, make a mental note and then stop the action,as this can lead to tooth breakages or fractures.

 3. Mouth piercings.
 Though some may find tongue or inner lip piercings cute and trendy, if the piercings aren’t cleaned properly each day, the chances of developing bacteria can lead to a serious oral infection; they can also cause gum stripping and tooth breakages.

 If you’re expecting a child or if children are in your future, you’re well aware that there’s more to consider than just picking out a name or decorating a nursery.

 As you’ll probably be reading up on how to keep your baby as healthy as possible, there are steps you can take to ensure proper oral health while they’re still in the womb.

 Give your baby a head start when it comes to healthy teeth and gums by getting the recommended daily amount of calcium while you’re pregnant.
-Even though it will take months after birth before their teeth begin to poke through, calcium is crucial in helping them form properly.
+Even though it will take months after birth before their teeth begin to come through, calcium is crucial in helping them form properly.

-To lower the risk of a child being born with a cleft pallet, consider folic acid supplements as research from the National Institute of Environmental Health Sciences found that just a small dose could lower the risk by one-third.
+To lower the risk of a child being born with a cleft palate, consider folic acid supplements as research from the National Institute of Environmental Health Sciences found that just a small dose could lower the risk by one-third.